gwpy/gwpy/docs/timeseries/statevector.rst

 These statements can be used to identify times during which a particular control system was active, or when the signal in a seismometer was above an alarming threshold, for example.
-In PDpy, these data are represented by special cases (`sub-classes`) of the `TimeSeries` object:
+In pyDischarge, these data are represented by special cases (`sub-classes`) of the `TimeSeries` object:

 .. autosummary::